XiaotingChen/denopa/README.md

 * sklearn
 * statsmodels

 Please make sure they were properly installed ahead of the deNOPA package itself.
+Please also use the python 3 version as far as possible.
+Only this version is maintained now.

 ##### Install from source code